HuwCheston/Jazz-Trio-Database/README.md

 Modelling interaction in the jazz rhythm section using source-seperated audio recordings
 ==============================

 This project introduces a pipeline for modelling interaction and rhythmic adaptation in commercial jazz recordings using a process of source separation, automatic onset detection, and linear phase correction modelling.
-Whereas previously researchers have been restricted to multi-tracked recordings they have made themselves in experiments, this pipeline is designed to enable the modelling of ensemble interaction in commercial audio recordings.
+Whereas previously researchers have been restricted to multi-tracked recordings they have made themselves in experiments, this pipeline is designed to facilitate the modelling of ensemble interaction in commercial audio recordings.

+## NB. this project is currently under construction and *isn't usable in its current state*.

 Project Organization
 ------------